-Term Definition the strategic resource plan is a plan of the resources required to achieve the council plan strategic objectives the strategic resource plan must include the financial statements describing the financial resources in respect of at least the next four financial years the strategic resource plan must include statements describing the non-financial resources including human resources in respect of at least the next four financial years • the strategic resource plan must take into account services and initiatives contained in any plan adopted by council and if the council proposes to adopt a plan to provide services or take initiatives, the resources required must be consistent with the strategic resource plan council must review their strategic resource plan during the preparation of the council plan council must adopt the strategic resource plan not later than 30 June each year and a copy must be available for public inspection at the council office and internet website.
+Glossary Term Definition the strategic resource plan is a plan of the resources required to achieve the council plan strategic objectives the strategic resource plan must include the financial statements describing the financial resources in respect of at least the next four financial years the strategic resource plan must include statements describing the non-financial resources including human resources in respect of at least the next four financial years the strategic resource plan must take into account services and initiatives contained in any plan adopted by council and if the council proposes to adopt a plan to provide services or take initiatives, the resources required must be consistent with the strategic resource plan council must review their strategic resource plan during the preparation of the council plan council must adopt the strategic resource plan not later than 30 June each year and a copy must be available for public inspection at the council office and internet website.
 In preparing the strategic resource plan, councils should comply with the principles of sound financial management (Section 136) as prescribed in the Act being to: prudently manage financial risks relating to debt, assets and liabilities provide reasonable stability in the level of rate burden consider the financial effects of council decisions on future generations provide full, accurate and timely disclosure of financial information.
 In addition to Section 126 of the Act, parts 2 and 3 of the Regulations also prescribe further details in relation to the preparation of a strategic resource plan.
-Unrestricted cash Unrestricted cash represents all cash and cash equivalents other than restricted cash Valuations of Land Act 1960 The Valuations of Land Act 1960 requires a Council to revalue all rateable properties every two years.
+Unrestricted cash Unrestricted cash represents all cash and cash equivalents other than

+Onrestricted cash restricted cash

+Valuations of Land Act 1960 The Valuations of Land Act 1960 requires a Council to revalue all rateable properties every two years.

 Valuations of Land Act 1960 - Section 11

 Section Section Ref Comm Ref Page No.

-Introduct ion to this guide
+Introductio on to this guide

 Background 4

 Revision of the Guide 4

 Structure of the Guide 4

-Context of budget within the strategic planning
+Context of budget within the strategic planning •

 framework 5

 Consistency with annual reporting requirements 5

 What is Victorian City Council?
 5

 Use of the Guide 6

 Working party membership 7

-Compliar nce Checklist 8
+Complianc e Checklist 8

+Ū

-Budget R Report 2016/2017 10
+Budget Re port 2017/2018 10

--

-Mayor's i ntroduction 1 12
+Mayor's int troduction 1 12

-Commentary - Mayor's introduction 12
+- Commentary - Mayor's introduction 12

 Purpose 14

-Executive e summary 1 15
+Executive summary 1 15

-Key things we are funding 2 15
+ACCULIVE : Key things we are funding 2 ı 15

 The rate rise 7 16

 Key statistics 3 16

-Budget influences - 18
+Budget influences 3 18

 State Budget wish list 19

 Summary of the Bicycle Program 20

 Cost Shifting 21

+22

 Population growth 22

-Commentary - Executive summary 23
+Commentary -Executive summary 23 23

 Purpose 23

-Budget R Reports 24
+Budget Re ports 24

-05

 1 Linkage to the Council Plan 1.
 1 25

 Planning and accountability framework 1.1 2 25

 Our purpose 1.2 3 26

 Strategic objectives 1.3 4 26

-Commentary - Linkage to the Council Plan 28
+Commentary - Linkage to the Council Plan 1.0 · 28

 Purpose 28

 Planning and accountability framework 28

 Our purpose 28

 Strategic objectives 28

 Services, initiatives and service performance

 2 indicators 2.
 1 29

 Strategic Objective 1:Advocacy and leadership 2.1 2-10 30

-Strategic Objective 2:Community and economic -
+Strategic Objective 2:Community and economic 30

 development 2.2 2-10 31

 Strategic Objective 3:Community participation 2.3 2-10 34

 Strategic Objective 4:Resource management 2.4 2-10 34

 Strategic Objective 5:Quality service 2.5 2-10 36

-Strategic Objective 6:Urban development and 2.0 210 00
+Strategic Objective 5:Quality service Strategic Objective 6:Urban development and ۷.5 2-10 30

 environment 2.6 2-10 36

-Performance statement 2.0 2-10 6-10 40
+Performance statement 2.6 2.7 6-10 30 40

-40 40
+11

-Reconciliation with budgeted operating result 2.8 11 40
+Reconciliation with budgeted operating result 2.8 1.1 40